 Skip to main content

-Up until this point, we've been testing our plugin only locally.
-We've verified that all our metrics are registered and the values are updated.
+Up until now, we've been testing our plugin only locally.
+We've verified that all metrics are registered and values are updated as expected.

-So in this section, we are going to publish the plugin and actually install it to MoBro to see if everything actually works as intended.
+In this section, we'll publish the plugin and install it to MoBro to ensure everything works as intended.

 Preparations

-In order to install the plugin to MoBro we need to publish it and then pack it as a .zip file.
+To install the plugin on MoBro, we need to publish it and pack it as a .zip file.

-• Every plugin must be versioned, so let's set the version to 0.0.1
+• Versioning: Every plugin must be versioned, so let's set the version to 0.0.1.

-• We need to set EnableDynamicLoading to true or else MoBro won't be able to load our published assembly and instantiate the plugin
+• Dynamic Loading: Enable EnableDynamicLoading to allow MoBro to load the assembly and instantiate the plugin.

-• Set UseAppHost and SelfContained to false, as we don't need to generate an .exe
+• Executable Settings: Set UseAppHost and SelfContained to false since we don't require an .exe file.

 <Project Sdk="Microsoft.NET.Sdk">